Phoenix Attorney Commercial Lease Negotiator

 - Personal Guarantees: Many landlords will insist that you and your spouse or other related parties personally guaranty the business (corporate or limited liability) lease obligations.
 Avoid such guarantees if possible, but if they insist upon them, limit their term and qualify them in other ways.

 These terms are only a few examples of critical issues to negotiate.
-Commercial leases can be difficult to understand due to their complexity and boilerplate nature and it is dangerous to try to negotiate them without the assistance of a qualified lawyer.
-If you are hesitant to retain an attorney, remember what you pay out in legal expenses for the lease review and negotiation may protect you exponentially against more costly expenditures if lease problems develop at a later date.
+Commercial leases can be difficult to understand due to their complexity and boilerplate language and it is dangerous to try to negotiate them without the assistance of a qualified lawyer.
+If you are hesitant to retain an attorney, remember what you pay out in legal expenses for the lease review and negotiation may protect you exponentially against more costly expenditures if lease problems develop at a later date and you possibly are facing litigation.

 Using a Qualified Lawyer to Help You Accomplish this Goal Provides You Important Protections.